Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 - Lasting philanthropic impact aligned with your entrepreneurial values.

 Selling a business is never just a spreadsheet event; it’s a life pivot.
-By weaving a Charitable Remainder Trust into the sale, you give yourself permission to pursue new ventures, fund the next round of innovation—or simply savor freedom—without sidelining the principles that got you here.
+By weaving a Charitable Remainder Trust into the sale as part of a durable philanthropic giving strategy, you give yourself permission to pursue new ventures, fund the next round of innovation—or simply savor freedom—without sidelining the principles that got you here.

 As always, engage qualified legal and tax advisors before you move so that the strategy dovetails with your overall estate and business succession plan.
 But take comfort in this: with a CRT, you really can head for the exit and still leave the lights on for the next generation.